predix-ui/predix-ui/_pages/develop/stacking-context.md

 ```

-If these styles were declared at the body, originally, all three styles would apply to the `#stuffToHoist` div.
+If these styles were declared at the body originally, all three styles would apply to the `#stuffToHoist` div.
 It would inherit the `font-family` from `#stackTrap`; as a descendent of `#stackTrap`, it had the proper relationship to get the font `color`, and it has the class to get the `font-size`.
 However, after moving, it can no longer get the `font-family` nor the `color`.
 Only the `font-size` would apply.

-In situations where you are within a shadow-root, then you’d loose the styles altogether as the styles are encapsulated within the shadow-root and the hoisted content may be outside.
+In situations where you are within a shadow-root, then you’d lose the styles altogether as the styles are encapsulated within the shadow-root and the hoisted content may fall outside.

 To solve this, you have two options:
-1) change your CSS so that it applies to `#stuffToHoist` regardless of DOM position (or use inline styles on `#stuffToHoist`).
+1) Change your CSS so that it applies to `#stuffToHoist` regardless of DOM position (or use inline styles on `#stuffToHoist`).
 2) Change this to a web component so the styles will travel with the HTML element.
-(BEST)
+(Recommended)

 ### Example of using a web component: